mkavulich/ccpp-doc/CCPPtechnical/source/Overview.rst

 Two elements of the CCPP are highlighted: a library of physical parameterizations (:term:`CCPP Physics`) that conforms to selected standards and an infrastructure (:term:`CCPP Framework`) that enables connecting the physics to a host model.
-The third element (not shown) is the CCPP Single Column Model (:term:`SCM`), a simple host model that can be used with the CCPP Physics and Framework.
+The third element (not shown) is the CCPP Single-Column Model (:term:`SCM`), a simple host model that can be used with the CCPP Physics and Framework.

 .. _ccpp_arch_host: